MarcGiannuzzi/marcgiannuzzi/README.md

 # Hi there 👋

-Greetings 😄 My name is Marc!
+Greetings 😄 My name is Marc !
 I'm a tech lover.

 Some topics I like: Machine Learning, Blockchain, Android, CGI, RaspberryPi, Arduino, Math, & lots of geeky stuff 🔥💻🔥